-Special Notation- TCMPC unit assessments per six weeks are required to be taken as test grades.
+\\ Special Notation- TCMPC unit assessments per six weeks are required to be taken as test grades.
 Re-teach will be extended and per district policy reasonable opportunities on retakes are allowed to assist with student success.

-No grade higher than a 70 will be recorded on TCMPC unit assessments.
+(Teachers will use their own discretion for re-testing of non TCMPC assessments.)
+No grade higher than a 70 will be recorded on any reassessments.